 Is there anything practical I can do in this situation?

 Being suspended from work will not be a pleasant experience for anyone.
 In most cases, when suspension occurs, it is normally in circumstances involving potential gross misconduct.

-You could use it as a period of time to collect the facts and obtain legal advice as soon as possible as it could affect your future career prospects.
+You could use it as a period of time to collect the facts and obtain advice as soon as possible as it could affect your future career prospects.

 Was this article helpful?